 HR Excellence in research

-In order to recruit, inspire and develop academic talent from home and abroad, Leiden University has developed a strong HR policy for researchers.
+To recruit, enthuse and give talent from home and abroad room to grow, Leiden University has developed good HR policies for researchers.

 Charter and code of conduct

 European Charter for Researchers